How to polish communication skills is one of the most pressing questions for students and professionals alike.

 Here’s how to do it:

 Put your hands on your jaw muscles (both the sides of your face), and open your mouth as wide as you can (as if you’re yawning).
-Keep your mouth open for about 10-15 seconds.
+Stay in this position for 15 seconds.
 Repeat the process thrice.
 You can increase the time and how many times you repeat it as you get comfortable.

-Start making “brurrrr” sound with your lips still in contact with each other.
-It is called “Lip Trills.”
-You can do lip trills for as long as you wish.
-Lip trills help you make your lips supple and flexible so you can speak with ease.
+And start making “brurrrr” sound with your lips still in contact with each other.
+It’s called “Lip Trills.”
+You can do the trills for as long as you wish.
+This simple exercise will make your lips supple and flexible so you can speak with ease.

-- Learn how to do “Lip Trills.”
-Click the ‘Play’ button.
+- Click the ‘Play’ button to learn how to do “Lip Trills.”

-You must be a good reader before you can be a great writer.
+You must be a great reader before you can be a great writer.